sous-chefs/haproxy/documentation/haproxy_service.md

 # haproxy_service

-Installs HAProxy as a systemd or sysvinit service.
+Configures HAProxy as a systemd service.
-To reload HAProxy service add a subscribes option to the resource block.
+To reload the HAProxy service add a subscribes option to the resource block.
 See example below.

 Introduced: v4.0.0